Henry Nash Smith: University of California, Berkeley

+Virgin Land

-His Virgin Land: The American West as Symbol and Myth, published in (1950) gave its name to the Myth and Symbol School, and in academia was the basis of the paradigm of American Studies until the 1980s.
-Since it was based on his Ph.D. thesis and was the basis of a History of American Civilization course at Harvard University, its publication has been seen as the birth of that field.
+Smith's most well-known work is Virgin Land: The American West as Symbol and Myth.
+Published in 1950, the book gave its name to the Myth and Symbol School, and became a foundational text for the interdisciplinary field of American Studies.
 The book's topic was the collective perception of the 19th-century American West.
 Smith used sources such as dime novels and other items of popular culture.
 He was associated with Leo Marx and John William Ward.

-In his 1957 essay "Can American Studies Develop a Method?"
-(American Quarterly), frequently anthologized, Smith advocated influential objectives and methodological views for the Myth and Symbol School.
+Personal life and death

 Smith married Elinor Lucas in 1956.
 They had three children: Harriet Elinor Smith, Janet Carol Smith, and Mayne Smith.

 Smith died at the age of 79 on June 6, 1986, following an automobile accident on May 30, 1986, near Elko, Nevada.